ja153903/ja153903/README.md

 ### Currently tinkering with:

-* Python
+* Rust

 ### Current Side-project:

-* Personal website rebuild in Remix
-* Climbing Social Media (Next.js with TypeScript on the front-end and FastAPI backend)
+* Rust Web Server with Axum and AWS S3 for my photography portfolio (adding photo gallery to my personal website)